 Optimax Air Injectors and Fuel Injector Problems:

-- Ethanol is hydrogenes and draws water.
-The combination of water and ethanol damage the fuel lines and cause the internals of both the air and fuel injector to have a residue buildup
+- Ethanol is hygroscopic and draws water.
+The combination of water and ethanol damage some fuel lines and cause the internals of both the air and fuel injector to have a residue buildup

 - Residue buildup and corrosion of the aluminum fuel rails